Getting your ESA decision after the assessment

 How long you get ESA for

 If you’re in the work-related activity group and get contribution-based ESA, you’ll only get it for up to a year.
 This includes time before your medical assessment.
-When you’re almost at the end of the year, you’ll be sent an ESA3 form to fill in to see if you can be moved onto income-related ESA instead.
 If your disability or illness gets worse and you would qualify for the support group, you can ask the DWP to re-assess you even after the year’s finished.

 If you’re in the support group or getting income-related ESA, your claim will be ongoing.